 The visible tattoos on the lower arms must be tiny enough for the Marine to cover with a single hand, fingers extended.
 Tattoos are not permitted between two inches of the wrist bone, elbow, or knees.

-Tribal bands and band tattoos are permitted if they do not exceed three inches in length or the breadth of a Marine’s four fingers when extended.
+Tribal bands and band tattoos are permitted if they do not exceed three inches in length or the breadth of Marine’s four fingers when extended.

 1. What tattoos disqualify you from the Army?